polterguy/polterguy.github.io/documentation/magic/index.md

 that authorises the client on behalf of the user associated with the public key.
 The challenge is is valid for 300 seconds, implying the client needs to be able to cryptographically sign the result, and submit the cryptographically signed result to the coupled endpoint within 5 minutes to be able to authenticate as the user associated with his cryptography key.
+The endpoint can be invoked by anyone, and does not require any argument(s).

 #### POST magic/system/crypto/challenge